kimbethstonehouse/jacaranda/README.md

     ret
 ```

-### Executing

-Open three separate terminals.
+To execute, open three separate terminals.
 Follow this order, since each component depends on the previous service being up and running.

 ```
 ./exe/repository